MattMcConnell1/Showcase/WeatherApp/src/main/README.md

         Conclusion:

-        The Weather App combines functionality with a sleek and user-friendly design, offering users a reliable tool for staying informed about current and upcoming weather conditions.
-        Whether planning a trip or checking the local forecast, this application ensures a seamless and visually engaging experience.
+        The Weather App combines functionality with a sleek and user-friendly design, offering users a reliable tool for staying informed about current and upcoming weather conditions.Whether planning a trip or checking the local forecast, this application ensures a seamless and visually engaging experience.